ibm-cloud-docs/cloud-shell/preview.md

    Now that port forwarding is set up, you can preview your app.
 1. In the {{site.data.keyword.cloud-shell_short}} menu bar, click the **Web preview** icon ![Web preview](../icons/view.svg), and select the port that's being forwarded to your pod.

    Your web preview opens in a new browser window.
-You should see the first screen of your app's UI.
+You can see the first screen of your app's UI.

-   If you see a message that says there's nothing to preview in {{site.data.keyword.cloud-shell_short}}, the server where your app is running isn't listening on the selected port.
+   If you see a message that says there is nothing to preview in {{site.data.keyword.cloud-shell_short}}, the server where your app is running isn't listening on the selected port.
 Verify that your server is listening on the pod's internal port and that you're forwarding the port that you're previewing to the correct internal port.
    {: tip}

 ## Previewing other endpoints on a port